 To run the forums, host the website, and travel, I charge a universal service fee for my reviews.
 This review was sponsored by Blix Bikes.
 My goal is to be transparent and unbiased, this video and written review are not meant to be an endorsement of Blix products.

 [NOTICE: The Blix Packa is scheduled to launch on Indiegogo on March 26th, they requested that I publish this review early and have posted more information on their official website in the meantime.]
 The Packa is a mid-tail cargo electric bike offering lots of utility, value, and good looks.
 It’s unique in many ways, but fits in line with a growing number of approachable cargo models that allow you to move more stuff or even transport a child or friend.
 The Packa has an extended rear rack that is reinforced with beautifully positioned Aluminum alloy bars to handle up to 150lbs.
 There are two Yepp! windows on top of the rear rack, so you can fit the Maxi Easyfit (as shown in the video).
 The company also sells seat pads for adult passengers or a surround-bar for kids.
 An optional front rack or basket can handle 50lbs more, and the total load capacity for the bike is 400lbs.
-Included in the $2k base price are alloy running boards that could act as foot platforms or bag supports, and they incorporate beautiful bamboo deck vs. being empty and open.
+Included in the $1,599 base price are alloy running boards that could act as foot platforms or bag supports, and they incorporate beautiful bamboo deck vs. being empty and open.
+For just a bit more at $1,899, you get the second battery upgrade for extended range.
 I love that the rear rack has standard gauge pannier hangers, so you could recycle existing industry-standard gear, and was very impressed with the 27-LED tail light that goes bright whenever the brakes are pulled!
 Yes, the bike includes integrated lights, extra wide fenders, and even reflective tires with puncture protection built in.
 If you want to match the bamboo runnign boards, Blix sells matching deck accessory for the top of the rack as well.

 The video review for this product is pretty long and thorough because the founder, Pontus Malmberg, met me with a van full of accessories to explain and demo.
 One thing that was not shown is the wooden deck mentioned just above.
 Anyway, I’ve listed most of them in the details section above but was not given pricing information because the bike is going to be crowd funded on Indiegogo in March, 2019 and there could be adjustments.
 Normally, I avoid crowd funded products because they are subject to change.
 In this case, I decided to go ahead because Blix has been in business since 2014 and sells through a growing network of shops in North America.
 I was told that they will be shipping the Packa direct as well as providing it to shops, and interest from shops has been high so far.
 Personally, I prefer the assembly help and ongoing support of shops when it’s available, so I like the dual-channel distribution model here.
 Blix offers a one year comprehensive warranty and is positioned as a stylish mid-level brand in my mind; striving for reasonable prices while using higher-end parts.
 The compromises that I feel were made on the Packa to hit the lower price with this bike are the use of a gearless hub motor vs. a more efficient mid-drive (though this allows for throttle operation, which is great if you’ve got a heavily loaded bike), and mechanical disc brakes vs. hydraulic.
 Many people rationalize mechanical brakes because they’re easy to service and might not require the help of a shop.
 The downside, however, is increased hand effort and imbalance between front brake and rear brake because of the cable length.
 All things considered, the bike is special because it’s so custom and well thought out.
 Notice the color-matching on the mid-frame battery pack, the option of purchasing a secondary battery for longer rides (almost unheard of with a value-priced ebike), Blix included a deflopilator front wheel stabilizing device, upgraded reflective tires with puncture protection, and they’re offering two color choices!
 The kickstand is sturdy and reliable, they custom-made the frame and kickstand mounting point so it wouldn’t block the crank arms when pedaling backwards, servicing the drivetrain when the bike is parked.
 While the chain-line is long and sometimes noisy (on rough terrain as it bounces into the chain stay), Blix did include an alloy guide to keep the chain from dropping off the chainring, and they upgraded the cadence sensor to a higher resolution 12-magnet sealed sensor for increased reliability.
 The derailleur is an entry/mid-level part, and good enough for this price range… I’m glad they went with a larger 11 to 32 tooth cassette vs. 14 to 28 tooth on many others I’ve seen.
 I’m going to dig in to the motor, battery, and display unit below, before wrapping things up and sharing some pros/cons at the very end :)